100% Locally Owned, Independent and Free

 What the dam looks like before the demolition, with the cofferdam in place.

-The demolition phase was delayed from March 9, due to inclement weather.
+The demolition phase was delayed from March 9, and again from March 16.

-“Recent rainfall has resulted in increased inflows to Lake Macdonald.
-Additional time is required to prepare the site, including lowering the lake to 39 per cent and removing the water in the area between the cofferdam and existing dam wall,” the construction team stated.
+As a result, additional time is required to prepare the site.
+This includes lowering the lake to 39 per cent and dewatering the area between the cofferdam and the existing dam wall.

 “The safety of the community, our workforce and the surrounding environment remains our highest priority, and the decision to reschedule has been made to ensure the works can proceed safely. “